 One of the most commonly used treatments for impacted teeth is a procedure known as exposure and bonding.
 This treatment requires that the orthodontist and the oral and maxillofacial surgeon work hand in hand to properly align the rest of the teeth to allow the impacted tooth to grow in.

-Where can I get impacted teeth exposed in Salt Lake and Utah Counties?
+Where can I get impacted teeth exposed?

 Utah Facial & Oral Surgery in South Jordan, UT, offers various oral surgical procedures and treatments, including the exposure of impacted teeth.
 Dr. Christopher Price serves the Salt Lake and Utah Counties area.